Rana-Mudassir/space-traveler-hub/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Book Store <a name="about-project"></a>
+# 📖 Space Travelers' Hub <a name="about-project"></a>

-**Book Store** is a website to understand how to parse a Zeplin design to create a UI.
+**Space Travelers' Hub** is a website to implement as follows:

+- Use React documentation
+- Use React components
+- Use React props
+- Use React Router
+- Connect React and Redux
+- Handle events in a React app
+- Write unit tests with React Testing Library
+- Use styles in a React app
-Functionalities -
+- Use React hooks
-Display a list of books
-Add a book
-Remove a selected book
+- Apply React best practices and language style guides in code
+- Use store, actions and reducers in React
+- Perform a code review for a team member

 ## 🛠 Built With <a name="built-with"></a>